About cCARE’s cancer research

 The decision to participate in a cancer clinical trial should be made early in the diagnosis stage because once treatment begins, patients may not be eligible to participate in certain clinical trials.
 Benefits of participating in cancer clinical trials include access to the newest treatment and medicine designed to fight your particular type of cancer as well as being monitored closely throughout the treatment process.

 Although clinical trials provide many benefits, patients must consider the risks as well.
 Participants may experience unforeseen side effects, the treatment may just not work as well as previous methods and health insurance coverage may not extend to participating in a trial.
 Speak with your oncologist about whether or not a clinical trial is right for your specific case.

 Open cancer clinical trials at cCARE

 Below is a list of cancer clinical trials currently open at cCARE.
-If you have any questions please call us at (760) 452-3909 or email Beth Kimball, RN OCN, Clinical Research Manager, at [email protected].
+If you have any questions please call us at 760-272-4749 or email our Clinical Research Manager Christina Spencer, BS, CCRP, at [email protected].

 Research contact centers

 San Diego cancer clinical trials – (jump to Fresno clinical trials)

 Title: Phase 1/2 Study of MRTX849 in Patients With Cancer Having a KRAS G12C Mutation KRYSTAL-1

 This study will evaluate the safety, tolerability, drug levels, molecular effects, and clinical activity of MRTX849 in patients with advanced solid tumors that have a KRAS G12C mutation.

 Advanced Malignancies: Drug Interaction Effects on Steady-State Pharmacokinetics of Oral Tazemetostat